dczia/Defcon27-Badge/BuildGuide.md

 ## Build Instructions

 - Step 1.
 Solder on keyswitches
 - Step 2.
-Solder on rotaty encoder
+Solder on rotatry encoder
 - Step 3.
 Solder on battery box
   - **Note** If you did solder on the battery box first, genly bend it upwards to access the components you need to solder underneath it.
 - Step 4.
 Attach screen